OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

     - vcenter_net_create
     - vcenter_net_delete

-For more information about list, create and delete these vCenter hooks go to: :ref:`vcenter_hooks`.
+For more information about list, create and delete these vCenter hooks go to :ref:`vcenter_hooks`.

 Check NSX Manager autodiscovered attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have a vcenter cluster imported, wait until monitor process detect if there is a NSX Manager registered for that cluster.
+After a vCenter cluster is imported and monitor cycle finalises, the NSX Manager registered for that cluster is detected.
 You can read that information going to:

-    Infrasctructure > Hosts
+    Infrastructure > Hosts

-And clicking on the desired OpenNebula Host, you find the following information under Attributes section
+And clicking on the desired OpenNebula Host, the following information is available under Attributes section

 .. figure:: /images/nsx_autodiscover_01.png
     :align: center

-If a NSX Manager exists, you will have the next attributes:
+In particular the following attributes are retrieved:

     - **NSX_MANAGER**: Containing the url for that NSX Manager
     - **NSX_TYPE**: Indicating if it’s NSX-V or NSX-T
     - **NSX_VERSION**: Version of that NSX Manager
     - **NSX_STATUS**: Describing the status of the last nsx manager check

-You have a more detailed explanation of these parameters into the NSX attributes section nsx-non-editable-attributes_ The next step is introduce NSX Manager credentials.
+You have a more detailed explanation of these parameters in the :ref:`NSX attributes section <nsx-non-editable-attributes>`.

 Setting NSX Manager Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have imported a vcenter cluster as OpenNebula Host and checked that NSX parameters are discovered, the next step is to introduce NSX credentials.
+Once a vCenter cluster is imported as an OpenNebula Host, the next step is to introduce the NSX credentials.
 A new tab called “NSX” is showing now into the Host:

     Infrastructure > Hosts

-And click on desired host.
+After clicking on the relevant host:

 .. figure:: /images/nsx_setting_nsx_credentials_01.png
     :align: center

-Click on NSX tab and introduce NSX credentials
+Click on NSX tab and introduce NSX credentials:

 .. figure:: /images/nsx_setting_nsx_credentials_02.png
     :align: center

-And click on Submit
-When submit, credentials are validated against NSX Manager.
+And click on Submit, after which credentials are validated against NSX Manager.

     - If the credentials are valid a message is shown and credentials are saved.
     - If the credentials are invalid an error is shown

-Now NSX credentials are saved and you can now read two new attributes:
+Now NSX credentials are saved in two new attributes:

     - **NSX_USER**: NSX Manager user
     - **NSX_PASSWORD**: NSX Manager Encrypted password